ramirezmz/contact-manager/README.md

 # Contact Manager project

-This project is a simple contact manager.
-It is CRUD application that allows you to create, read, update and delete contacts.
+This project is a contact manager, but it's special! why? the front end is a command line interface (CLI).
+You can run in your machine, just need to have Nodejs!
+In this project, you can do the following:
+- Create an account
+- Login in your account
+- Create a contact
+- Read the contacts
+- Remove a contact
+- Update a contact
+- Logout

-## Image
+## Demo

 ![Contact Manager](https://i.imgur.com/f5hy3Dd.png)

 ## Tools

 This project uses the following tools: